-Bus load of DL sensors
+BUS load from DL sensors

 A 2-pole cable provides both the power supply and the signal transfer from DL BUS sensors.
 An additional power supply by means of an external power supply unit (such as with the CAN BUS) is not possible.